brandonhs/Astraios-Engine/README.md

 ## About The Project

-Astraios is a lighweight game engine built from the ground up using lwjgl3.
+Astraios (əˈstriːəs) is a lighweight game engine built from the ground up using lwjgl3.

 ### Built With